greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/technical_blueprint_1_1.md

 ---
-aliases: /handbook/engineering/infrastructure/team/scalability/observability/technical_blueprint.html
+aliases:
+- /docs/technical_blueprint_1_1/
-title: "Technical Blueprint"
+title: Technical Blueprint
+weight: 2
+date: '2025-06-12'
+description: ''
+linkTitle: Technical Blueprint
+type: docs
 ---

 The purpose of this document is to detail the goals and guidelines for the Scalability:Observability team.
 The focus is on our principles and our goals for the next five years.